 The initial calibration and verification of equipment are important steps in the analytical process.
-The section applies to that equipment that is not specifically addressed in the standard such as, but not limited to the following:
+This section applies to equipment that is not specifically addressed in the standard but is relevant to the method or quality control practices used.
+Common examples include;

-- Conductivity Meters
+- · Conductivity Meters

-- pH Meters
+- · pH Meters

-- · Balances
+- Balances

-- Other similar instruments

-- Calibration is covered in detail in V1 M2 of the Standard. - The proper preparation of the media is critical to the results of the analysis.
-This equipment is used for that purpose. - Balances may also be used to determine sample size when preparing sample for analysis, particularly solids such as soils and sludges.
+- · Calibration is covered in detail in V1 M2 of the Standard. - The proper preparation of the media is critical to the results of the analysis.
+This equipment is used for that purpose. - Balances may also be used to determine sample size when preparing sample for analysis, particularly for soils and sludges.